Written By: Stephen J. Cannell Directed By: Rod Holcomb

 It was also a nice touch giving the "kids" a little more background and what they would do if given the opportunity to have a substantial amount of money.
 The ending leaves much to be desired with the bad guys killing themselves by shooting off a gun in the mine.
 More to do with the series timeslot at the time, than lack of creativity on the production side.

-The production of this episode is what I find most interesting, it was shot on videotape.
-In fact this episode was given an Emmy nomination for best editing on videotape.
-It's unknown as to why this episode was shot on video rather than film.
+The production of this episode is what I find most interesting, it was shot on film, but edited on videotape.
+It was an experiment by Cannell to see if this would help bring down production costs.
+In the end, Cannell chose to stay with editing on film rather than video.
+This episode was given an Emmy nomination for best editing on videotape.

-This is the only episode that has its guest credits and end credits done in different style of letters.
-The "GAH" font is not used, probably because this episode was shot with video and there was no "Hero" font to use with video, and instead of spending the money to create one, they chose to use a different font to key in.
+This is the only episode that during the original broadcast had its guest credits and end credits done in different style of letters.
+The "GAH" font is not used, probably because this episode had the film transferred to video for editing.
+More than likely there was no "Hero" font to use with video, and instead of spending the money to create one, they chose to use a different font to key in.